 The sun may not be splitting the skies but its rays can still get through the clouds and cause damage to your eyes so you want to find yourself a decent pair of sunglasses.
 Apart from anything else they perfectly top off any summer look (even if they are just kept in your jacket pocket as I did here).

 Recently I was introduced to a Glasgow eyewear brand called IOLLA.
 They have just launched a new collection of polarised sunglasses for this season to sit alongside their optical and prescription ranges.
 Most of their sunglasses are unisex which I like and they all come in at the pretty reasonable price of £65.

-In this post I’ve featured the new IOLLA Smith Sun style in Walnut tortoise but they also come in a mirrored blue finish which I loved too.
-Let me know if you think I made the right choice and if you like rest of my look on twitter @everyday_man.
+In this post, I’ve featured the new IOLLA Smith Sun style in Walnut tortoise but they also come in a mirrored blue finish which I loved too.
+Let me know if you think I made the right choice and if you like the rest of my look on twitter @everyday_man.